Holt59/datatable/README.md

 If you use bootstrap CSS, you can use datatable-boostrap.css instead of datatable.css (which is just the datatable-bootstrap.css with some additional style).

-For more information, checkout http://mikael-capelle.fr/articles/view/datatable-a-jquery-plugin-for-dynamics-table or http://holt59.github.io/datatable
+For more information, check out http://holt59.github.io/datatable

 How to modify CSS?
 ==================